-18.1 Reviews of the CPAP occur every six months, commencing with the effective date of the CPAP.
+18.2 Reviews of the CPAP occur every six months, commencing with the effective date of the CPAP.
 Under the six-month CPAP review process, a Commission staff person shall submit a report to the Commission at the five month mark to recommend a series of changes, if any, to the CPAP, noting which of those were agreed to by all parties and which were contested.

-18.2 In order to prepare this report, the relevant Commission staff person (along with any technical advisor the Commission may choose to retain and pay from the Tier 2 Special Fund) shall request feedback on possible changes and meet with parties (individually or together) and the Independent Monitor beginning no later than 90 days into the relevant cycle.
+18.3 In order to prepare this report, the relevant Commission staff person (along with any technical advisor the Commission may choose to retain and pay from the Tier 2 Special Fund) shall request feedback on possible changes and meet with parties (individually or together) and the Independent Monitor beginning no later than 90 days into the relevant cycle.

-18.3 After the Commission staff person submits a report to the Commission on any suggested changes, parties shall have two weeks to file exceptions to that report.
+18.4 After the Commission staff person submits a report to the Commission on any suggested changes, parties shall have two weeks to file exceptions to that report.
 The Commission will rule within four weeks of receiving the parties' exceptions on what changes, if any, should be instituted.

-18.4 If the Commission deems it necessary (taking into account the recommendation of the relevant Commission staff person), it can order a hearing to resolve any particularly difficult issues, in which case it shall have an additional four weeks in which to rule on any appropriate revisions to the CPAP.
+18.5 If the Commission deems it necessary (taking into account the recommendation of the relevant Commission staff person), it can order a hearing to resolve any particularly difficult issues, in which case it shall have an additional four weeks in which to rule on any appropriate revisions to the CPAP.

-18.5 The six-month CPAP review process shall focus on refining, shifting the relative weighing of, deleting, and adding new PIDs.
+18.6 The six-month CPAP review process shall focus on refining, shifting the relative weighing of, deleting, and adding new PIDs; however, such review is not limited to these areas.
 After the Commission considers such changes through the six-month process, , it shall determine what set of changes should be embodied in an amended SGAT that Qwest will file in order to effectuate these changes.

-18.6 Parties may suggest more fundamental changes to the plan; but, unless the suggestion is highly exigent, the suggestion shall either be declined or deferred until the three-year review.
+18.7 Parties may suggest more fundamental changes to the plan; but, unless the suggestion is highly exigent, the suggestion shall either be declined or deferred until the three-year review.

-18.7 If CLEC or Qwest repeatedly or blatantly suggests modifications to the plan solely for its own benefit, and not for the effectiveness of the plan itself, that Party may be subject to sanctions at the discretion of the Commission.
+18.8 If CLEC or Qwest repeatedly or blatantly suggests modifications to the plan solely for its own benefit, and not for the effectiveness of the plan itself, that Party may be subject to sanctions at the discretion of the Commission.

-18.8 If Qwest or CLEC wishes to modify a PID outside of the six-month review process set forth in this plan, the change must be approved by the Independent Monitor and then also approved by the Commission.
-The Independent Monitor and the Commission shall be more likely to approve the change if it has been approved by another forum such as the ROC or CMP (if PIDs are ultimately included within the scope of CMP).
-PID changes that have not been approved by one of these two forums or their future equivalent shall be unlikely to be approved outside of the sixmonth review process or the three-year review.
+18.9 If Qwest or CLEC wishes to modify a PID outside of the six-month review process set forth in this plan, the change must be approved by the Independent Monitor and then also approved by the Commission.
+The Independent Monitor and the Commission shall be more likely to allow the change if it has been approved by another forum such as the ROC or CMP (See section 14.3).
+PID changes that have not been approved by one of these two forums or their future equivalent shall be unlikely to be approved outside of the six-month review process or the three-year review.

-18.9 Thirty (30) months after § 271 approval, the Commission shall initiate a comprehensive review of the CPAP (the "Three Year Review") with the assistance of an outside, independent expert.
+18.10 Thirty (30) months after § 271 approval, the Commission shall initiate a comprehensive review of the CPAP (the "Three Year Review") with the assistance of an outside, independent expert.
 Such expert shall be paid from the Special Fund.
-The Three Year Review shall: